 Motor Vehicle Safety

-Speeding is a common cause.
+Speeding is a common cause for crashes.
 Exceeding the posted speed limit or driving too fast for road conditions is a factor in most significant injury and fatal crashes.
 Speeding also reduces a driver's ability to respond to unexpected hazards.

-• Protect your children by installing child safety seats and using them properly.
+Protect your children by installing child safety seats and using them properly.
+Oregon law requires children be properly restrained while riding in a vehicle.
+Read more at NHTSA car seat and booster seat safety

 • Follow bad weather precautions.
 Rain, ice, or snow can impact stopping distance and reduce visibility.